Alizée: 2012–2013: 5 and Danse avec les stars

 Between 1 and 6 February 2012, Alizée appeared in several shows on French television.
 She announced that a new album was scheduled for spring 2012, marking a return to roots music which would be released on the Sony Music label; Sony subsequently announced that the album was to be delayed until the autumn of 2012.
 In April 2012, she was featured on the single "Clara veut la Lune" by Alain Chamfort.
 On 27 June 2012, Alizée announced on live chat that the first single from the new album, "À cause de l'automne", was to be released 28 June 2012.
 The first music video was shot on 15 July 2012, but was only released on the VidZone platform for PlayStation 3.
 Alizée also revealed that for the new album she was working with Jean-Jacques Goldman, BB Brunes, and Thomas Boulard (singer and guitarist of the rock band Luke).
 On 12 July, a limited collector's edition of the fifth album became available for pre-order.
 The original release date was changed from 1 October 2012 to March 2013.
 A "Collector's Box was released for " pre-order page states 23 January 2013 as for the release.

 In December 2012, the official video of "À cause de l'automne" was published on Alizée's VEVO channel, initially available only in France and made available for the rest of the world in February 2013.
 The first performance of her latest single was on RFM radio on 21 December 2012, where she sang the song in a live broadcast.

 Alizée announced Alexandre Azaria as the "artistic director" for her newest album, 5.

 In January, the name and the cover of the album were shown on a Star Academy, where Alizée made an appearance.

 She promoted the album with performances during Soccer Beach Show of Monaco, Alain Chamfort's En concert at Le Grand Rex, and during her participation in Les Enfoirés 2013 concert at the Paris-Bercy hall and Le Tour de France 2013 opening ceremony performance in Porto-Vecchio, where she sang the second single from the album, "Je veux bien".
 She also promoted the album in the January/February 2013 issue of the French edition of the Inked magazine.

 In August, Alizée was confirmed to be participating in the upcoming fourth season of the popular reality show Danse avec les stars (the French version of Strictly Come Dancing) for the promotion of 5.
 About a month later, she announced that she was again in the studio for a "surprise" and in September revealed her collaboration with the singer Olly Murs in a new, French version of his single "Dear Darlin'".
 Alizée won the first place in Danse avec les stars in November 2013.

 As announced by MetroNews, Alizée would perform during NRJ Music Awards on 14 December 2013.
-She performed "Scream & Shout" with will.i.am, singing the lines originally sung by Britney Spears, including the line "Alizée, bitch"; along with "Le tourbillion" with Tal.
+She performed "Scream & Shout" with will.i.am, singing the lines originally sung by Britney Spears, including the line "Alizée, bitch"; along with "Le tourbillon" with Tal.